argparse4j is Java port of the Python argparse commandline argument parser.

 Release Notes: This is a core system (about 5 MB in size) for the 4MLinux 5.1 series.
 The system includes: Linux 3.7.1, glibc 2.15, and Busybox 1.20.2.
 All 4MLinux 5.1 applications have been compiled under Fedora 17 (x86/32-bit/SMP) with GNU Compiler Collection 4.7.0.

-quotatool is a utility for setting and manipulating filesystem quotas from the command line.
-It supports quota on Linux (versions 3.x, 2.6, 2.4, and 2.2, with ext2, ext3, ext4, ReiserFS, and XFS), FreeBSD, OpenBSD, Solaris, and AIX.
+quotatool is a utility for setting and manipulating filesystem disk quotas from the command line.
+It supports quota on Linux (versions 3.x, 2.6, 2.4, and 2.2, with ext2, ext3, ext4, ReiserFS, and XFS), Mac OS X, FreeBSD, OpenBSD, NetBSD, Solaris, and AIX.